pingmepi/custom-t-shirt-hub/docs/PRD.md

  T-shirt color selector to preview templates on different colors (e.g., black, white, grey)

- User authentication with email/password

- Role-based access control (Customer, Admin)

- Theme selection view with ~15 predefined themes shown as cards/toggles

- API integration to fetch 5 context-relevant questions based on selected themes

- Step-by-step question flow with one question shown at a time and a progress bar

- If the user is not logged in at this time, then a pop-up for sign-up should be shown.

- as V1, keep the signup/signin flow simpla:
+ User authentication with email/password as V1, keep the signup/signin flow simpla:
  - user enters email and password
  - if the details already exist in the database, the user has successfully logged in